 In May 1986, a movie named Top Gun was released and it made Tom Cruise a movie icon and superstar.
 You've probably heard of the movie (and seen it), but did you know that much of the movie was shot in San Diego?
 Some locations are long gone, but others still exist and are revered by the legions of "Top Gun" fans.
 Here is a list of San Diego spots seen in the film, many of which can still be visited around town.

 01 of 08

 Miramar Air Station

 Now the Marine Corps Air Station Miramar, the former Naval Air Station at Miramar was for years known as Fighter Town U.S.A. and the home of the Top Gun training school.
-The base is not readily accessible to the public, but if you're in the area along Mirarmar Road and I-15, you can see fighter jets doing maneuvers in the sky (but maybe not the F-14s from the movie).
+The base is not readily accessible to the public, but if you're in the area along Miramar Road and I-15, you can see fighter jets doing maneuvers in the sky (but maybe not the F-14s from the movie).
 The volleyball scene in Top Gun was shot on sand courts on the base.
-No longer in existence, the courts were located north of barracks 298-300.
-Hangar three at VF-124 was used for many of the hangar scenes.
+No longer in existence, the courts were located north of Barracks 298-300.
+Hangar Three at VF-124 was used for many of the hangar scenes.

 02 of 08